 Multiple and varied opportunities to practice, apply, and reinforce new and mastered skills and demonstrate understanding are provided within each lesson through a range of learning activities.
-Students recieve immediate, specific, and supportive feedback.
+Students receive immediate, specific, and supportive feedback.

-The Level K Home Support Pack provides extra at-home practice.
-Supplemental games, worksheets, and activities for extra practice and review are available to teachers on the Prevention/Early Intervention Learning Community (PLC).
+Supplemental games, worksheets, activities and other resources for extra practice and review are available to teachers on the online Learning Community.